-To the extent that DERA funding is available in future years, DOEE may make additional funding available under the DEAL-DERA program.
+The DEAL program is expanding to include more types of on-road vehicles through this option, which will be referred to as the DEAL-DERA program.
+To the extent that DERA funding is available in future years, DOEE will make funding available under the DEAL-DERA program.
 DERA funding is also planned for use for the Locomotive Switcher engine repowers.